The Most Charming Small Towns in England for Castles, Coastlines, and Culture

 Falmouth, Cornwall

 Tucked away on Cornwall’s south coast at the mouth of the River Fal, this pretty seaside town has a lively history of piracy, smuggling, and oyster farming.
-Spend time in the National Maritime Museum to find out exactly how Falmouth came to be such an important place for nautical business before sampling some of those local oysters, which are still dredged by hand on unmotorized boats.
-There are a pair of soft, white-sand beaches on the town’s southern coastline, while the Tudor-era Pendennis Castle overlooks the entrance to the Carrick Roads estuary on a small peninsula.
+Spend time in the National Maritime Museum to find out exactly how Falmouth came to be such an important place for nautical business.
+Then sample some of those local oysters, which are still dredged by hand on unmotorized boats.
+One optimal place to taste those oysters, and other local shellfish, is the shorefront Beach House Falmouth.

 Where to stay

-Bed down at St. Michael’s Resort, which has bright, breezy rooms with a nod to the nautical in its decor.
+Bed down at St. Michaels Resort, which has bright, breezy rooms with a nod to the nautical in its decor.

 Woodstock, Oxfordshire